lienertdemaeyer/Dynamic-System-Cascade-Control/README.md

 ### Key Equations and Simulation Insights

-### Evaluatiemodel
+### Evaluation Model
-The evaluatiemodel captures the full dynamics, including the electrical coil.
+The evaluation model captures the full dynamics, including the electrical coil.
 The system is modeled as:

 $$
 \begin{bmatrix}